verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --pins-inout-enables

    Specifies that the __en and __out outputs will always be created for inouts in the top-level module.
-These variables indicate that an inout is being driven from within the verilated model.
+The __en variable has a one in a bit position to indicate the corresponding bit of the __out variable has a value being driven from within the Verilated model.

 .. option:: --pins-sc-uint